roc-11/hangman/README.md

         play_again = input("Would you like to play Hangman again?
 Y or N: \n")
 ```

 If the user enters 'Y' the terminal is cleared, a new mystery word in generated and `play_hangman(word)` is called, beginning a new Hangman game.
-This will repeat from LINK TO LINK ABOVE.
+This will repeat from [category selection](#category-selection-&-generate-random,-mystery-word) to [Hangman Game Play Screen](#hangman-game-play-screen), as explained above, but won't ask the user for their `user_name` again (as this is stored in a global variable).

 ```py
     if play_again.upper() == "Y":